claytonwramsey/fiddler/README.md

 Below are my plans for the future of this engine, in roughly descending order of
 interest:

-- Use bound type instead of storing both lower and upper bounds in transposition table

 - Fix up UCI behavior to be more spec compliant
   - Negative time remaining
   - Better setup for `GoOption`